Schedule of Events

 The class of 2016 celebrates its 10th Reunion with a special brunch featuring puppies, pancakes, professors, and President Anne F. Harris.
 A short program will begin at 11:30 a.m.

-Grinnell’s Wild Ride from 1964 to 1972: What We Saw and What We Missed
+Grinnell’s Wild Ride from ’64 to ’72: What We Saw and What We Missed

 Class Photos

 Please come to the rotunda in the Bucksbaum Fine Arts Center to check in prior to your class's assigned time!
 Your class photo will be taken in Sebring-Lewis Hall.
+Kindly note that no food or drink is allowed in the recital hall or in the rehearsal space you will pass through on your way to the hall.

 - 10:30 - 2001